yochaigal/cairn/hacks/glog-magic.md

 To use [GLOG Magic](http://goblinpunch.blogspot.com/2016/09/the-glog-wizards.html) spells in Cairn, consider the following player rules:
 - You carry a **Grimoire** worth 300gp.
 It is [bulky](cairn-srd/#inventory), and contains a single [random spell](https://drive.google.com/file/d/1OTVy-5Vm44xhRmFO4tKFCJto-_cw0xYtD8lNj8AsSJY/view?pli=1).
 - Treat all Spellbooks as [Scrolls](/hacks/glog-magic/#scrolls).
 - If you get doubles of any kind, something has gone very wrong.
-Roll 1d6 on the [**Mishaps**](https://cairnrpg.com/hacks/glog-magic/#mishaps-sum-of-doubles-rolled) table and add whichever double was rolled.
+Roll 1d6 on the [**Mishaps**](https://cairnrpg.com/hacks/glog-magic/#mishaps-sum-of-doubles-rolled) table and add the double rolled (e.g. +3 from a pair of 3s).
 If there are multiple doubles, choose the lowest.

 ### Casting Spells:
 1. Pick a spell from your **Grimoire**.
 The description may denote the spell's duration with **D** and range with **R**.